conung-vic/ohwey-kotlin/README.md

-This is bot for @OhVey channel in Telegram.
+This is bot for my group in Telegram.
 This bot will be completely useless for any another Telegram channel.